bi0dread/figo/README.md

 # Extensibility
 * You can extend the package to support custom operations or additional parsing logic.
 Modify the operatorParser method for parsing custom DSL extensions.

-## Project Maturity

-This project is based on original GORM package

 ## TODO
 * improvement